Insight·18 November 2025

 The numbers paint a sobering picture.
 According to the UK Government's Cyber Security Breaches Survey, 50% of businesses and 32% of charities reported experiencing some form of cyber security breach or attack in the past 12 months.
 For medium and large businesses, this figure rises to over 70%.

-Why Traditional Security Isn't Enough
+Why Traditional Security Is not Enough

 Traditional security operates on a fundamental assumption: that data must remain connected and accessible.
 From this assumption flows an entire architecture of firewalls, intrusion detection systems, endpoint protection, and security operations centres.
 All of these tools are designed to protect connected data.